Weyl's law for singular Riemannian manifolds: Compactness of the resolvent

+Assume first that $a$ is a regular value for $\delta$, in which case $\M^a_0$ is a smooth manifold with boundary $\partial U = \{\delta = a\}$, with induced measure $d\sigma_g$.
+Integrating the above inequality, and using the divergence theorem, we obtain

+This proves \eqref{eq:hardy-appendix} when $a$ is a non-critical value for $\delta$.
+If $a$ is a critical value, then by Sard theorem we can find $(a_n)_{n\in \N}$ with $a_n\uparrow a$ of non-critical values for which the inequality holds, and we conclude by the monotone convergence theorem. \end{proof}

+We use the previous theorem only in the case in which $\delta$ is the distance from the metric boundary, for which $|\nabla \delta|=1$.
 A non-complete Riemannian manifold $(\M,g)$ has \emph{regular metric boundary} if the distance $\distmb$ from the metric boundary is smooth in a neighborhood $U= \{\delta < \varepsilon_0\}$ of the metric boundary (this is point (a) in Assumption \ref{a:singularity}).

-\begin{prop}[Hardy inequality] Let $\M$ be a non-complete Riemannian manifold with regular metric boundary.
-Assume, moreover, that the boundaries $\partial \M_\varepsilon$ are mean convex for sufficiently small $\varepsilon$.
-Then, for sufficiently small $\varepsilon$, we have